spectra-cluster/spectra-cluster-cli/README.md

 ## Changelog

+### Version 1.1.2

+* Fixed a bug when running on systems with non-english locale

 ### Version 1.1.1

 * Fixed a bug in the merging of adjacent bins: Spectra were not re-binned correctly